datanav/docs/tutorial-getting-started-enrich.rst

 |

-Add Semantic Value
+Add semantic value
 ^^^^^^^^^^^^^^^^^^
 We will now add semantic value to our data by adding namespaces, Namespaced Identifiers and ``rdf:types``.

-The Hubspot Data
+The Hubspot data
 ****************
 In order to semantically enrich your HubSpot company data, follow the steps below.